 You should already be a participant in the organization/open source project that you wish to be a mentor for.
 Let your organization's Google Code-in administrator know that you wish to be invited to be a mentor for that organization.

 Can I be a mentor if I am under 18?

 Yes, if you are over 13 years old and have your parent or legal guardian's permission to participate as a mentor for Google Code-in you can register as a mentor.

-Your parent or legal guardian will need to sign the Parental Consent and Waiver and Release (Mentor Participant) form before you can be invited by the organization administrator and register as a mentor.
+Your parent or legal guardian will need to sign a special Parental Consent and Waiver and Release (Mentor Participant) form that will be provided after you register.

-I am a teacher and would like to talk to my students about Google Code-in and encourage them to participate.
-Do you have any promotional or educational materials I can?
+I am a teacher and would like to talk to my students about Google Code-in.
+Do you have any promotional or educational materials I can use?